-First Stop: Santa Cruz As the wonderful views of the city of San Fran slips behind you and the ocean views stretch before you get ready for some fun in the beach town of Santa Cruz.
+First Stop: Santa Cruz As the wonderful views of the city of San Fran slip behind you and the ocean views stretch before you get ready for some fun in the beach town of Santa Cruz.
 The classic Santa Cruz Beach Boardwalk, a half-mile long beachfront amusement park is filled with 34 rides and numerous arcades.
-The town’s vibe is funky and don’t forget to stop by the original Santa Cruz skateboard shop for a piece of history.
+The town’s vibe is funky.
+Don’t forget to stop by the original Santa Cruz skateboard shop for a piece of history.

 Traveling from New York to LA or vice versa, it’s one of the trips that can lead to an epic adventure no matter which route you take.
 It’s 100% American.
 100% Fun.
 But choosing which route to take really just depends on what type of adventure you want to take.
 Here are our favorite routes with our favorite adventures.